Wildlife of São Tomé and Príncipe: Setting

 The four islands are volcanic, part of the Cameroon Line of volcanoes that extends from Annobón in the southwest, through the islands of São Tomé, Príncipe, and Bioko, and onto the mainland as Mount Cameroon and the volcanoes of the Cameroon Highlands.
 The rainfall precipitation is due in part to condensation of the ocean mist.

 São Tomé and Príncipe consists of two volcanic islands in the Gulf of Guinea.
-Rain forests cover almost three quarters of the total area and can be divided into three zones, named low altitude rainforest, submontane rain forest and evergreen cloud forest.
+Rain forests cover almost three quarters of the total area and can be divided into three zones, named low altitude rainforest, submontane rain forest and Afromontane evergreen cloud forest.
 Much of the moist lowland forest has been cleared and currently comprises mainly savannah vegetation in the north and palm plantations and coconut tree plantations in the south.
 Still, the tropical montane cloud forest remains largely unchanged.
 The cloud forest is home to low tree of open canopy.
 São Tomé and Príncipe currently do not have any officially protected area.
 Most primary forests are still survived thanks to the inaccessibility of the steep slopes in the humid and inhospitable island, which are not suitable for farming activities or for humans to inhabit them.
-In fact, the primary forest has few exploitable timber resources, in terms of species and size, and not have any pressure for firewood recollection.